jakelevirne/edge-lab/docs/Pi Cluster.md

 ## Securing your cluster

 There are a number of things we can and should do to improve the security of our cluster and also the security of our home network.
+These should all be done for `imager0`..`imager3` as well.

 ### Ensure SSH is set to require key-based authentication